RSV Activity Surveillance & Graph 2025

 National Notifiable Diseases Surveillance System (NNDSS)

-There have been 48,389 notifications of laboratory confirmed RSV reported to the NNDSS in the year to 23 April.
+There have been 2,716 notifications of RSV reported to the NNDSS in the year to 20 January 2025.

 Total notifications from each state and territory are as follows: